Skip to main content

 Arizona Sewer Overflow and Stormwater Reuse Municipal Grant

-This program provides grant funding for sewer overflow and stormwater infrastructure projects to reduce the flow of pollution into local waters.
+The Arizona Sewer Overflow and Stormwater Reuse Municipal Grant (OSG) Program provides funding (from the U.S. Environmental Protection Agency, or “EPA”) for sewer overflow and stormwater reuse pilot projects to reduce the flow of pollution into local waters.

 • Watershed management of wet weather discharges